opencert/workshop-2021/PC-member-guidelines.md

 ### 4. REVIEW PROCESS
 The review process consists of the following three phases:

-a) INTERACTIVE PHASE (from Monday 4 October to Thursday 21 October 2021) You will be able to interact with the authors and you are expected to provide feedback to the authors throughout this review phase.
+a) INTERACTIVE PHASE (from Monday 18 October to Thursday 4 November 2021) You will be able to interact with the authors and you are expected to provide feedback to the authors throughout this review phase.
 You may put questions to the authors and ask for clarifications.
-   Authors are expected to consider your comments, revise their submission and upload it in the issue by Friday 22 October 2021.
+   Authors are expected to consider your comments, revise their submission and upload it in the issue by Friday 12 November 2021.

-b) ASSESSMENT PHASE (from Monday 25 October to Friday 30 October 2021) You will need to evaluate the revised submission to assess whether the authors have revised the submission according the reviewers' comments.
-By Friday 30 October 2021 you have to upload your review on Easychair.
+b) ASSESSMENT PHASE (from Monday 8 November to Friday 12 November 2021) You will need to evaluate the revised submission to assess whether the authors have revised the submission according the reviewers' comments.
+By Friday 12 November 2021 you have to upload your review on Easychair.
    The review form is structured as follows:
    1. highlight the strengths and weaknesses of the initial submission;
    1. summarise the feedback provided to the authors during the interactive phase (you may cut and past from GitHub);